ravi-devarakonda/oci-apigw-atp/README.md

 10. In the URL text box, enter `http://publi.ip.of.vm:5000/getemp`
 <br> ![addroute](./screenshots/route.JPG)
 11. Click Next and Click Save Changes.
-12. Now, you should be able to browse to the apigatewayenpoint url route. for example [https://apigw-url.com/getemp](https://apigw-url.com/getemp)
+12. Now, you should be able to browse to the new route using the endpoint url. for example [https://apigwendpoint-url.com/getemp](https://apigwendpoint-url.com/getemp)